New moon: All you need to know

 The invisible new moon.
 (Image credit: NASA)

-During a new moon, the moon is in front of the sun with respect to Earth.
-So the side of the moon that faces our Earth is in complete darkness, or 0% illuminated.
+The moon is in front of the sun with respect to us during a new moon.
+So the side of the moon that faces our Earth gets no sunlight or is in complete darkness.
 That’s why a new moon is invisible to us.
+A new moon is visible only during a solar eclipse.

 Rise and set time of a new moon